4locospadel-admin/NodeApp/README.md

   - "localhost" is a name of the script saved in the ./package.json, which is a chain of bash commands
   - This will build backend and frontend, install all the dependencies from the package.json files, copy the build folder from frontend to backend and start the server.
 Page will be then available in the browser at url http://localhost:8080/
+  - Some of the functionalities, such as reservation page loading or inquiry submission, might not be fully usable without your database connected.
 ---

 ## Usage